ChenxingM/ChenxingM/README.md

 Fluent in 🇨🇳Chinese/🇯🇵Japanese/🇺🇸English. 🌏

-I am a new 2D anime compositor and technical artist in an anime company. 🎬📱
+I am a 2D anime compositor and technical artist.

 I develop tools for anime production (AE scripts, plugins, desktop software, etc.) and used to work as a freelance 2D anime compositor (mainly for fan works)! 📸🖥️

-I use C/C++, Python, JavaScript/TypeScript. 💻
+I use C/C++, Python, Rust, JavaScript/TypeScript. 💻

 And I also enjoy photography and watching films! 🎥📷